 Flat-faced cats are known for being “fussy eaters.”
-This is because the structure of their jaw limits what they able to eat.
-For example, these cats find it hard to lift kibble pieces with their teeth because their bite is so shallow.
+This is because the structure of their jaw limits what they are able to eat.
+For example, they find it hard to lift kibble pieces with their teeth because their bite is so shallow.
 They also struggle to drink water from a conventional water bowl.

 Flat-faced cats can be messy eaters, too.
 Because their chin is in-line with their nose and mouth, they tend to get messy chins after eating.
 This can stain the fur and cause irritation.

 8) Eye Problems

 Big, child-like eyes are very endearing, but they are not very healthy.
 Flat-faced cats can have multiple eye conditions, such as: